An affordable and accessible platform for all

 In the summer of 2012, I got the idea to create an association app.
 Just as every association has a website, every association wants its own app, right?
 But developing an app was very expensive in 2012, and in fact it still is today.
 Myself, once having started programming by creating websites (in notepad), I saw the rise of Joomla and WordPress.
 There was nothing like that yet for apps.

-These two thoughts came together, and so the idea was born: it should technically be one app that transforms itself as your association’s app.
+These two thoughts came together, and so the idea was born: it should technically be one app, transforming itself as your association’s app.

 At that time, I was working for the company Tizin as an app developer.
 The director owner Tamme liked the idea, and asked to investigate if there was a need and if there was already such an app.